cjdbarlow/Part-One/local-anaesthetics.md

       * Nerves firing frequently will be blocked more easily than quiescent nerves
     * Nerve fibre size
     Larger nerves require an increased concentration of local anaesthetic to achieve blockade than smaller nerves.
+    * Nerve type
+    Different nerve fibres are affected at different speeds.
+      * Small myelinated nerves have the shortest critical length, and are affected first
+      These include Aδ (sharp pain, cold) fibres.
+      * Large myelinated nerves are affected second
+      These include Aα (motor) and Aβ (touch) fibres.
+      * Unmyelinated nerves are affected last
+      These include C (dull pain, heat) fibres.
     * Hyperkalaemia
     Reduces onset of action.